Apex Brg. Co. 1935 letterhead - image

 ACKNOWLEDGEMENTS

-• To Michael Magnussen for the images of his Apex neon sign and the ball tap knob.
+• Thanks to Michael Magnussen for the images of his Apex neon sign and the ball tap knob.

 • To Bob Myers for the image of the cone-top, Apex Beer can.

-• To Nelson Murry for the Rheinlander Brewery, Inc. letterhead.
+• And to Nelson Murry for the Rheinlander Brewery, Inc. letterhead.

 For any comments, additions, or corrections -